Move Over, California: A Quick Guide to the Move Over Law

 Motorists Affected by the Move Over Law

 Any “person driving a vehicle on a highway” is subject to the Move Over law.
 The law does not distinguish between drivers of private vehicles or commercial vehicles, nor does it only apply to drivers on the road at certain times of the day.
 All motorists in all vehicles on the highway at any given moment must move over when required.
+If you’re injured due to a violation of this law, our injury lawyers can help you understand your legal options and seek the compensation you deserve.

 Drivers Must Move Over for Certain Vehicles